JwtAuth/node-jsonwebtoken/README.md

 (Asynchronous) If a callback is supplied, the callback is called with the `err` or the JWT.

-(Synchronous) Returns the JsonWebToken as string
+(Synchronous) Returns the JWT as string

 `payload` could be an object literal, buffer or string representing valid JSON.
 > **Please _note_ that** `exp` or any other claim is only set if the payload is an object literal.
 Buffer or string payloads are not checked for JSON validity.